lbke/vulcan-resources-schema/README.md

 The `schemaNames` files exports an array of all the schemas... names.

-**Takes those schemas as inspiration sources only**, as they are not mature enough to work out-of-the-box (yet).
+**Takes those schemas as inspiration sources only**, as they are not mature enough to work out-of-the-box and are quite experimental.
+For example, you may notice that they include a lot of generic fields, like `identifierObject`.

 ## Schema building process